ceari/edacc_web/specification.rst

 ~~~~~~~~

 The Web Competition System will assist researchers in hosting solver competitions
-such as SAT Competition (http://www.satcompetition.org/) or compare their own solvers
+such as SAT Competition (http://www.satcompetition.org/) or simply compare their
-and provide a convenient way to publish and access the setup, results and analysis
+own solvers and provide a convenient way to publish and access the setup, results
-of such a competition or comparison on the web.
+and analysis of such a competition or comparison on the web.

 Abbreviations, Glossary
 ~~~~~~~~~~~~~~~~~~~~~~~